arnean/PerfPan/README.md

 number of differently colored pixels that are needed for comparison.
 It must be between 0 and 1.
 Default is 1%.
 * **reference_frame** - number of the reference frame in the perforation clip.
 First frame of the clip will be used if not set.
 * **max_search** - this parameters determines how widely the algorithm looks for the best match.
 If set to -1 PefPan performs exhausitve search, which is very, very slow.
 This is only needed for debugging the filter.
 See below for detailed explanation what this parameter does.
 * **log** - name of the logfile.
-If set PerfPan will write a file with frame numbers, x and y shifts and best score of the frame.
+If set PerfPan will write a file with frame numbers, x and y shift, best score of the frame and clipping information.
 Useful for debugging.
+Logfile has same format as hintfile.
+Run the script and copy the logfile to hintfile for very fast action and possibility to correct errors.
 * **plot_scores** - this is something that I used to debug the scoring and searching algorithms.
 See below for explanation.
+* **hintfile** - file with X and Y offsets for frames.
+PerfPan will read this file on initialization.
+If there is hint for the frame the algorithm is not run instead the values from hintfile are used.
+In principle you can specify offsets for all frames and use PerfPan just for shifting the frames.
+You do not need to add offsets for all frames.
+If there is just one frame you want to shift manually add one line to hintfile.
+Hintfile has same format as logfile.
+You can run the script once for all frames, close the script, copy the logfile to hintfile, reopen the script and then tweak the individual frames where PerfPan did not find correct offsets.
+* **copy_on_limit** - if PerfPan shifts the frame to the limit (which is quarter of the frame height and width) then it is possible that the perforation was not readable (i.e. it was all white) and PerfPan shifted the frame way too far.
+If this option is set to true, PerfPan will use the offsets from previous frame instead.
+This will avoid jumping of the frames.
+See the description of scanning workflow for options.

 ```
 source_clip.PerfPan(perforation=stabsource2,blank_threshold=0.01,reference_frame=461,\
-max_search=10,log="perfpan.log",plot_scores=false)
+max_search=10,log="perfpan.log",plot_scores=false,hintfile="",copy_on_limit=false)
 ```

 [Here is a small clip](https://home.cyber.ee/arne/perfpan-demo.mp4) that shows the results of the stabilization of the perforation clip itself.